Frequently Asked Questions

 Even if there are no disposal locations in your area, most states allow disposal of used household sharps in the household trash.
 Click here to learn how to safely dispose of used household sharps in the household trash.
 If you believe your local disposal location is missing from the map, please submit it here.

-SafetyIsThePoint.org is an education effort supported by a coalition of leading biopharmaceutical and medical device manufacturers: BD, Biogen, Dexcom, Eli Lilly and Company, Roche, and Sanofi US.
+SafetyIsThePoint.org is an education effort supported by a coalition of leading biopharmaceutical and medical device manufacturers: Biogen, Dexcom, Eli Lilly, and Company, Embecta, and Roche.

 No. Used household sharps cannot be recycled under any circumstances.
 They must be placed in a strong, plastic container before disposal.

 Most healthcare facilities do not collect used household sharps containers.
 Review the resources on SafetyIsThePoint.org to find your state’s guidelines and learn more about safe household sharps disposal in your area.